 For example, do you monetize by working with sponsors?
 If yes… are you actually reaching out to contact sponsors?
 If you let them just come to you, you might get a few brands contacting you every year.
 I made over $10,000 working with brands in the last 6 months alone, but it was because I took the initiate to contact them.
 Yes, this took time.
 I focused on doing that instead of trying to drive more traffic, and as a result my traffic didn’t grow much, but my income did.

 Here are some other things you might focus on doing instead of focusing on driving more traffic:

 - Creating your own informational products (ebooks, courses, etc.) to sell

 - Connecting with more sponsors

 That’s not to say that no one in the history of blogging should ever focus on driving traffic.
 More traffic can help you bring in more revenue in most cases!
 Just make sure that you have your ducks in a row first, so that the readers you’re bringing to your blog actually help you earn more money.

 Okay, now that you’ve read my hard truths… are you motivated to start reaching a bigger audience?
-For specific techniques on driving traffic, I recommend the ebook How I Went From 17K to 350K+ Monthly Page Views in 9 Months.
+For specific techniques on driving traffic, I recommend the ebook Traffic Transformation: 21 Strategies I Used to Increase My Monthly Page Views from 17k to 400k+ in 10 Months.
 I purchased this ebook myself last year, and the tips are SOLID!
 Anyone can do this; you just have to be willing to put in the hard work!